ZerothAngel/zPermissions/README.md

 *   Group inheritance.
 Groups may inherit permissions from a single parent group.

 *   Players may be members of more than one group.
-The order of which group permissions are applied is well defined and based on group priority (which is configurable, of course).
+The order of which group permissions are applied is well defined and based on group weight (which is configurable, of course).

 *   Multi-world support.
 Permissions granted to players and groups may be associated with a specific world.